kaushalmeena/learn-it/README.md

 # Learn-It

-A simple android app which uses RecyclerView to list Physics concepts in cards and ViewPager to show about information about these concepts.
+A simple android app which uses RecyclerView to list physics concepts in cards and ViewPager to show about information about these concepts.

 ## Requirements